RDTK/documentation/source/getting_started/install.rst

    sudo apt-get install curl file gcc git libssl1.0.0 make sbcl tar time unp unzip zlib1g-dev

-Subsequently, the build jobs for the distribution can be generated and deployed to Jenkins:
+Subsequently, the build jobs for the :term:`distribution` can be generated and deployed to Jenkins_:

 .. code-block:: bash